 In 2014 a new ferry, MV Loch Seaforth, took over this route.
 We will update this page when we have travelled on it.
-The rest of this page remains as written before this change took place.
+With the exception of one photograph of the new ferry, the rest of this page remains as written before this change took place.

 The main route to the north end of the Western Isles is via the car ferry that links Ullapool to Stornoway.
 Sunday observance is strong on Lewis, but since July 2009 the ferry has operated seven days a week.
 For current timetable and fare information, and for bookings, visit CalMac's website.